Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 Where to stay: Dhërmi or Himara make a good Riviera base for the night, breaking the drive between Vlora and Saranda.

 Driving note: the Llogara switchbacks are steep and can be busy in peak summer; drive them in daylight and don’t rush.
-The Llogara Tunnel - a roughly 6 km tunnel under the pass - opened in July 2024 and speeds this section up: it was toll-free through 2025, with a toll of about 250 ALL (around EUR 2.50) one way from April 2026 (check the current rate).
+The Llogara Tunnel - a roughly 6 km tunnel under the pass - opened in July 2024 and speeds this section up: it has been free since it opened: a tariff of about 250 ALL one way (500 ALL round trip) was approved in April 2026 but was still not being collected when Albanian media checked on 18 July 2026.
 The old pass road stays open too, and for the view it’s still worth taking at least one way.

 Day 5: Saranda